MAT-IV/MAT-IV.github.io/teams.md

         <!-- Overview -->
         <h3>Overview</h3>
         <p>
-          During the 2023–2024 season, the Micro Class aircraft was designed around strict goals for under-25 ft takeoff distance, maximized takeoff and payload-to-empty-weight ratios, and robust stability and control, all guided by clearly defined Key Performance Parameters and Risk Analysis Parameters.
-The team moved to a Warren-truss fuselage with an upward-tapered boom, a NACA 6412-based flapped wing, and a conventional empennage with flaperons, leveraging a suite of in-house tools and CFD to converge on a light but capable configuration.
-In my advisor role, I worked primarily with the leadership team to ensure that structural concepts stayed consistent with these performance targets while remaining buildable within schedule and budget constraints.
+          During the 2023–2024 season, the Micro Class aircraft was designed around strict performance goals, including sub-25-ft takeoff distance, high payload-to-empty-weight ratio, and robust stability and control.
+These goals were formalized through Key Performance Parameters and Risk Analysis Parameters that guided architecture-level decisions throughout the design cycle.
+The team adopted a Warren-truss fuselage with an upward-tapered boom, a NACA 6412-based flapped wing, and a conventional empennage with flaperons, using in-house analysis tools, CFD results, and test data to converge on a lightweight but capable configuration.
+In my advisor role, I worked closely with the leadership team to ensure that structural concepts supported these performance targets while remaining buildable within schedule and budget constraints.
           <br><br>
-          On the structural side, I coached the team through major architecture decisions such as selecting and refining the Warren-truss fuselage, integrating plywood wing boxes and payload interfaces, and evolving from box spars to truss spars in the wings to improve strength-to-weight performance.
-I helped guide their use of SkyCiv and FEA to set preliminary sizing for truss members, ribs, spars, and landing gear, emphasizing consistent factors of safety, realistic load cases, and the importance of matching structural assumptions to aerodynamic loads and dynamic behavior.
-For the empennage, I assisted as they developed a horizontal stabilizer integrated into the boom and an all-moving vertical stabilizer sized around center-of-pressure location and allowable deflection, ensuring the structures supported the dynamic stability characteristics quantified by the aerodynamics team.
+          On the structural side, I coached the team through major architecture decisions, including the selection and refinement of the Warren-truss fuselage, the integration of plywood wing boxes and payload interfaces, and the transition from box spars to truss-spar wings to improve strength-to-weight performance.
+I guided the use of SkyCiv, SolidWorks FEA, and classical beam theory to establish preliminary sizing for truss members, ribs, spars, and landing gear, emphasizing realistic load cases, consistent factors of safety, and alignment between structural assumptions and aerodynamic and dynamic loads.
+For the empennage, I assisted with the development of a boom-integrated horizontal stabilizer and an all-moving vertical stabilizer, ensuring structural stiffness and allowable deflections were consistent with center-of-pressure placement and stability requirements defined by the aerodynamics team.
           <br><br>
           I also contributed directly to design iteration, testing, and manufacturing practices.
-This included supporting spar and connector testing that led to switching from 3‑ply poplar to 5‑ply birch at critical joints, advising on the transition from box-beam to truss spars, and helping interpret fuselage profile load tests that enabled lighter mixed-thickness truss members.
-On the materials and fabrication side, I reinforced best practices around balsa and birch usage, carbon fiber and hardware placement, adhesive selection (e.g., CA vs epoxy), and the use of jigs and laser-cut templates to control geometric accuracy for wings and fuselage assemblies.
-Throughout the season, I acted as a technical sounding board for the structural leadership, helping them connect simulation results, physical test data, and pilot feedback into coherent structural updates across successive prototypes and the final competition aircraft.
+This included supporting spar and connector testing that drove material changes from 3-ply poplar to 5-ply birch at critical joints, advising on the shift from box-beam to truss-spar construction, and helping interpret fuselage profile load tests that enabled lighter mixed-thickness truss members.
+On the fabrication side, I reinforced best practices for balsa and birch construction, carbon fiber and hardware placement, adhesive selection (CA vs. epoxy), and the use of aluminum-extrusion jigs and laser-cut templates to maintain geometric accuracy in wing and fuselage assemblies.
+Throughout the season, I served as a technical sounding board for the SMS leadership, helping connect simulation results, physical test data, and pilot feedback into coherent structural updates across multiple prototypes and the final competition aircraft.
         </p>

         <h3>Responsibilities</h3>
         <ul>
-          <li>Mentored the SMS leadership team on structural architectures (Warren-truss fuselage, truss-spar wings, integrated tail), analysis tools (SkyCiv, FEA, beam theory), and design reviews, helping align structural decisions with KPP/RAP priorities and flight-score-driven targets.</li>
+          <li>Mentored the SMS leadership team on structural architectures (Warren-truss fuselage, truss-spar wings, integrated empennage), analysis tools (SkyCiv, SolidWorks FEA, beam theory), and design reviews to align structural decisions with KPP/RAP priorities and flight-score-driven objectives.</li>
-          <li>Supported detailed structural design and testing of major components, including truss-spar wings, plywood wing boxes, integrated horizontal and vertical stabilizers, and landing gear, using static load tests and FEA to refine sizing, connections, and factors of safety.</li>
+          <li>Supported detailed structural design and validation of major components.
+This included truss-spar wings, plywood wing boxes, integrated horizontal and vertical stabilizers, and landing gear—using static load testing and FEA to refine sizing, joints, and factors of safety.</li>
-          <li>Assisted with manufacturing planning and execution by advising on material selection, joint and connector design, jigging and laser-cut processes, and iterative weight-reduction changes informed by fuselage and spar testing across MXP and MCP iterations.</li>
+          <li>Assisted with manufacturing planning and execution, advising on material selection (balsa, birch, carbon fiber), joint and connector design, jig construction using aluminum extrusion, laser-cut rib and template fabrication, and iterative weight-reduction changes informed by fuselage and spar testing across MXP and MCP iterations.</li>
+          <li>Supported team coordination and iteration tracking using Vivify Scrum, helping maintain schedule discipline and trace design changes across analysis, testing, and manufacturing.</li>
         </ul>

         <!-- Small image gallery -->